avestic/avesta/README.md

-# Zeus: Next-generation, all-in-one back-end framework.
+# Perseus: Next-generation, all-in-one back-end framework.

-Zeus encompasses and fully centers itself around sophisticated architectural ideas such as DDD (domain-driven design), CQRS, event sourcing.
+Perseus encompasses and fully centers itself around sophisticated architectural ideas such as DDD (domain-driven design), CQRS, event sourcing.

 From a technical standpoint, Zeus is exclusively built on top of open-source software; its "opinions" in terms of infrastructure, also known as "stack", include:
 - **NATS** as the connective backbone — middleware used for asynchronous messaging, synchronous (blocking) request-reply, distributed locking, key-value storage, and configuration management.
 (See [Why NATS]())